DUAL DIAGNOSIS

 Common Symptoms of ADHD

-Reports of similar symptoms to ADHD have been recorded as late as the 1700s, but it wasn’t until the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1980 that the condition was defined as attention deficit disorder (ADD).[3]
+Reports of similar symptoms to ADHD have been recorded as late as the 1700s.
+However, it wasn’t until the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1980 that the condition was defined as attention deficit disorder (ADD).[3]
 Later editions began the shift from ADD to ADHD before the latter appeared in the 5th and most current edition in 2013.[4]

 People with ADHD experience the following symptoms: